How Nutrition North Canada works

 On this page

-Nutrition North Canada (NNC) is a Government of Canada program that helps make nutritious food and some essential items more affordable and more accessible.
-NNC helps eligible northern communities in these ways:
+Nutrition North Canada (NNC) is a Government of Canada program that helps isolated, northern communities make nutritious food and some essential items more affordable and more accessible.
+NNC helps eligible communities through its expanded food security programs including:

 Nutrition North Canada is a key piece of the federal government's food security response in northern communities.

-Retail subsidy: Extend retail subsidy to include local food producers, charitable organizations and food banks.
+Retail subsidy: Improved subsidy rates.
+Extend subsidy to include local food producers, charities and food banks.

-Harvesters Support Grant: More grant funding, broader support for local food production, including food and harvesting infrastructure.
+Harvesters Support Grant: More grant funding for local hunting and harvesting, including equipment and infrastructure.

 Community Food Programs Fund: A dedicated fund to support a variety of community-led food security activities for retail, locally grown, and country food.